Congo's M23 rebels declare ceasefire but shelling continues

 However, a Reuters journalist near the frontline at Runyoni, in North Kivu province, said the two sides were shelling each other's positions on Sunday afternoon.

-M23 was launched last year by fighters complaining that the terms of a 2009 peace deal ending a previous rebellion in the mineral-rich east had not been honoured.
+M23 was launched last year by fighters complaining that the terms of a 2009 peace deal ending a previous rebellion in the mineral-rich east had not been honored.

 Last November, the rebels seized Goma, the capital of North Kivu, overrunning government troops and marching past U.N. peacekeepers.

 That prompted an overhaul of the army and a strengthening of the U.N. mission's force and mandate.
-Intense pressure was applied to neighbouring Rwanda not to back the rebels, something it denied doing.
+Intense pressure was applied to neighboring Rwanda not to back the rebels, something it denied doing.

 SWIFT GAINS BY ARMY